 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 One of the traditions we started a few years ago is that of making easy homemade gifts.
-This has become a special way for the kids to get involved with gift-giving and also a way for us to simplify the holiday (no crazy mall traffic or going into debt).
+This has become a special way for the kids to get involved with gift-giving and also a way for us to simplify the holiday (no crazy mall traffic or going into debt, sidenote: we’re big Dave Ramsey people).
 Below, are a few ideas for how to make this holiday a bit more homemade and simple.

 Make homemade hot chocolate mix, spoon into jars (I love Weck Jars for a special touch), and add a ribbon.
 Want to add something extra?
 Make a hot chocolate basket with a couple of ceramic mugs, hot chocolate mix, and marshmallows (homemade or store-bought).
 Add instructions on the gift tag.

 Several years ago, I received a salt scrub in my stocking.
 The scrub was heavenly.
 Once the scrub was gone, I decided to start making a similar version at home (thankfully the ingredients were listed on the jar: coconut oil, salt, and lemongrass essential oil).
 Spoon the homemade scrub into a glass jar (these are awesome) and add a ribbon along with instructions for massaging the scrub over the body and/or hands.

 My favorite homemade gift to make and give.
 The kids love getting involved with this one since there’s no melting of wax required.
 If you’d prefer traditional jar candles, this slow-cooker recipe is my favorite.
 Remember to make a few extra candles to enjoy in your own home.